acceleratedscience/openad-plugin-ds/README.md

     ![Deep Search API key](assets/ds-api-key.png)

-3. Use any Deep Search command to be prompted for your credentials.
+3. Use `ds login` or any Deep Search command to be prompted for your credentials.

     - **Hostname:** (Enter blank for default - [https://sds.app.accelerate.science](https://sds.app.accelerate.science))
     - **Email:** Your email